 - Unit Victim Advocate (UVA) at Columbus, OH

-Given that I was with 73rd Troop Command for 12 years, it was without question my favorite unit.
-The mission was incredibly important and an honor to support.
+Given that I was with the 73rd Troop Command for 12 years, it was my favorite unit.
+The mission was vital and an honor to support.

-A few of my great friends set up a phenomenal retirement lunch for me, back in early February.
-The food was incredibly good but the people are what made it special, for me.
+A few of my great friends set up a phenomenal retirement lunch for me in early February 2019.
+The food was delicious, but the people made it special.

 Thank you for taking the time to read my story.